einsstark/Network-Design-Packettracer/README.md

 Configure slowly and test as you go.
 /30 for links keeps things tidy.
 Exclude gateway/infra IPs from DHCP.
-Write down what you expect and what you saw after running it.

 ## How to open
 1) Install Cisco Packet Tracer